 I also thought it was interesting that they brought back Trixie and gave her more of a story, since she was positively viewed by a lot of the fans.

 I wouldn't say Trixie is such a bad pony.
 I mean, she did take away Pinkie Pie's mouth.
-I think that at least was a good improvement.
+I think that was a good improvement.

 Episode 6: Sleepless in Ponyville

-So, Rainbow tells a really scary story before the two pairs of sisters and one obsessive stalker and her obsessee go to their tents to sleep.
-Scootaloo is trying to be brave, to pretend that the story didn't scare her, to impress Rainbow Dash, even though she really is.
+Rainbow tells a really scary story before the two pairs of sisters (and one obsessive stalker and her obsessee) go to their tents to sleep.
+Scootaloo tries to be brave, to pretend that the story didn't scare her, to impress Rainbow Dash, even though she really is scared.

-So she goes to sleep and has a nightmare about the "Olden pony" from Rainbow's story.
-In the first nightmare, she glimpses Princess Luna, just before waking up with a start.
-The episode flashes to the morning, when it becomes obvious that Scootaloo didn't sleep very well, if at all.
-However, she will go to any lengths to not tell anyone about her lack of sleep or nightmares.
-Then, to make things worse, the next night they're going to take shelter in a creepy cave, and Rainbow Dash tells a different scary story.
+Scootaloo has a nightmare about the "Olden pony" from Rainbow's story.
+She glimpses Princess Luna, just before waking up with a start.
+Flash to the morning, when it becomes obvious that Scootaloo didn't sleep very well, if at all.
+However, she will not tell anyone about her lack of sleep or nightmares.
+To make things worse, the next night they're going to take shelter in a creepy cave, and Rainbow Dash tells a different scary story.

 I think the problem here is that Scootaloo has no one to go to with her fears, since Apple Bloom and Sweetie Belle have their sisters to whom they can confide their fears.
 However, Scootaloo is in a position where she's trying to impress Rainbow Dash, and that means she doesn't want to admit to the fear, but that also means she doesn't get a "there there" from a big sister figure.
 Poor Scootaloo.